dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 For a new component requiring a certification change from Alpha to Beta, a request for component certification follows these steps:
 - Requestor creates an issue in `components-contrib` repository for certification of the component with the current and the new certification levels
 - Requestor submits a PR for integrating the component to run with the defined conformance test suite, if not included already
-    - The user details the environment setup in the issue created, so that a Dapr maintainer can setup the service in a managed environment
+    - The user details the environment setup in the issue created, so a Dapr maintainer can setup the service in a managed environment
     - After the environment setup is complete, Dapr maintainers review the PR and if approved merges that PR
 - Requestor submits a PR in `docs` repository, updating the component's certification level